evanbowman/Hero-port-gba/README.md

 # Hero Port GBA

-I'm porting Hero Core, an old gamemaker game I used to play when I was in highschool, to Gameboy Advance in my spare time.
+I'm porting Hero Core, a gamemaker game I used to play when I was in highschool, to Gameboy Advance in my spare time.
 Game by Daniel Remar, music by BrotherAndroid.

 ## Implementation status: